-Move four sticks to new positions in the arrangement so that there are three squares instead of two.
+Move three sticks so that there are six squares all of the same size.

 Double click a stick to rotate it through 90o